 The destructive INFJ is manipulative, scheming, and self-righteous.
 Above all, they seek to fulfill their vision for the future.
 They will go to any lengths to reach this vision, even if it means deceit, underhanded deals, and trickery.
 They justify what they do because in their mind “the end justifies the means”.
 They often consider themselves better and more broad-minded than others and thus conclude that any input from the outside world is silly and shallow.
 They live in their own subjective fantasy world and stop attributing value to human interactions.
 People are to be used to reach their end goal.
 If they hurt people along the way they’ll try to stifle any sense of guilt they might feel.
 They will try to escape those people so they don’t have to actually confront their own wrongdoings.
-In their close relationships they may be passive-aggressive, and use people’s faults and shortcomings against them as blackmail.
-When faced with their wrongdoings, they may fall into self-pity or else shut people out of their life who don’t show them complete approval.
+In their close relationships, they may be passive-aggressive, using people’s faults and shortcomings against them as blackmail.
+When faced with their errors, they may fall into self-pity or else shut people out of their life who don’t show them complete approval.

 The healthy INFJ is empathetic, contemplative, and visionary.
 They believe in treating everyone around them with kindness and respect and they long to change the world for the better.
 They have uncanny insights into how things will play out in the future and have a knack for seeing patterns and trends.
 They care deeply about the betterment of society.